 Implementation of the Empowered Community currently anticipates that all of ICANN’s SOs, the At-Large AC and Governmental Advisory Committee (GAC) would participate in the Empowered Community (that is, they will be listed in the Bylaws as the five Decisional Participants).

 The thresholds presented in this document were determined based on this assessment.
 If fewer than five of ICANN’s SOs and ACs agree to be Decisional Participants, these thresholds for consensus support may be adjusted.
 Thresholds would also have to be adjusted if ICANN changes to have more SOs or ACs.

+In the event of the creation (or removal) of SO/ACs, the corresponding percentage could be used as useful guidelines in refining the thresholds.
+There would however need to be a conscious decision, depending on the circumstances, regarding these adjustments.
+If such a change were to affect the list of Decisional Participants in the Empowered Community, the change would follow the Fundamental Bylaw change process, which enables such a conscious decision to be undertaken.

 The CCWG-Accountability also recommends that in a situation where use of a Community Power only attracts a decision to support or object to that power by four Decisional SOs or ACs, and the threshold is set at four in support (for Community Powers to block a budget, approve changes to Fundamental Bylaws, or recall the entire ICANN Board), the power will still be validly exercised if three are in support and no more than one objects.
 The CCWG-Accountability came to this decision after considering the extended escalation process now proposed prior to the use of Community Powers, and to avoid the risk of powers being un-useable (especially the risk of making changes to ICANN's Fundamental Bylaws effectively impossible).